open-company/developer-onboarding/README.md

 * Write comments.
 Comments are good.
 * Write tests.
 Tests are good.
 * Don't submit über pull requests, keep your changes focused and atomic.
-* Submit pull requests to the `dev` branch of repos.
+* Submit pull requests to the `mainline` branch of repos.
 * Have fun!

 ## Tools